swcarpentry/website/_posts/2017/11/2017-11-30-champions-2nd-summary.md

 Amanda Miotto's [HackyHour](https://hackyhourgriffith.wordpress.com/) is an informal drop-in session at Griffith University in Brisbane.
 Held usually in a coffee shop or bar, HackyHours are place where people can come and ask research IT-related questions in a safe environment.
 Other similar outreach events are PhTea, Programming & Pizza, or study groups.
 Use whatever name works best in your setting and consider inviting 5-minute talks to get the meetup started if people don't bring any problems that week.
 Amanda has now compiled a [HackyHour Handbook](https://github.com/amandamiotto/HackyHourHandbook).

 Bianca Peterson reported on Study Groups at North West University in South Africa.
 These took off in 2016.
 People enrolled in modules on Coursera as a group, and met for two hours every week to work on things together.
 The groups functioned well as post-workshop support after Software and Data Carpentry workshops since they reinforced workshop learning.
 The [Mozilla Study Group Handbook](https://science.mozilla.org/programs/studygroups) is a helpful tool for people who want to start a study group and [this guide](https://mozillascience.github.io/studyGroupHandbook/event-types.html) helps you decide what is the best type of event for you to build your local community.

+#### Next steps

+If you're interested in particiating in the Carpentries champion community and our quarterly meetings, you can [join our announcement mailing list](https://groups.google.com/a/carpentries.org/forum/#!forum/champions-announce).
+We'll be holding our next meeting in February and will be focusing on a draft Carpentry Community Building playbook.
+This will be a document that serves as a guide to help community champions to develop their own local communities, and will share tips, tricks and ideas about how to build local community.
+To get involved, get on the list!

+#### Favorite events

+At the beginning of the call, as an icebreaker activity, we asked them to describe the most amazing event/conference/workshop/meetup they had ever attended.
+The following were singled out:

+- [Kiwi foo](http://www.baacamp.org/), an 'unconference' bringing together creatives, government, policy wonks and technologists to think about making a better world.
+- [Bayesian Models in Ecology Workshop at SESYNC](https://www.sesync.org/opportunities/bayesian-modeling-data), a great combination of lecture/theory and working in small groups, with an emphasis on peer learning.
+- [Fosdem](https://www.fosdem.org), the Free and Open Source Developers European Meeting, run by volunteers, with a wide range of topics.
+While it had a very self-organised vibe, everything pretty much worked.
+- [useR 2017](https://user2017.brussels/), a first time of connecting with the R community in person.
+Open, welcoming, attendees of diverse backgrounds, amazing food - I learned so much!
+- Midwest Data Librarian Symposium, a form of un-conference, but in a active learning and participating environment.
+- [CODATA-RDA Research Data Science Summer School, Trieste, Italy](http://indico.ictp.it/event/7974/) - Most of the instructors are from the Carpentries and the quality of lessons is great - a variety of tools/skills taught over 2 weeks (from Unix to Machine Learning in R).